-The Board of Directors held four meetings during 1994.
-Each of the directors attended at least 75% of the total number of meetings of the Board of Directors and of the committees on which the director served.
+The Board of Directors held five meetings during 1997.
+Each of the directors attended at least 75% of the total number of meetings of the Board of Directors and of the committees on which the director served, except for Messrs.
+Brady, Callan, Goodman and Hubbard.

 The Executive Committee of the Board of Directors is empowered to act in the board's stead when the Board of Directors is not in session, during which time the Executive Committee possesses all of the board's powers in the management of the business and affairs of the Company except as otherwise limited by law.
-The Executive Committee held no meetings during 1994.
+The Executive Committee met once during 1997.
 Messrs.
-Wilmers (Chairman), Baird, Garman and Stevens comprise the current membership of the Executive Committee.
+Wilmers (Chairman), Baird, Garman and Wehle comprise the current membership of the Executive Committee.

-The Audit Committee met four times during 1994 with representatives of the Company's independent accountants.
-In addition to recommending the selection of the independent accountants each year, the Audit Committee reviews the activities of the subsidiary banks' examining committees, the audit plan and scope of work of the independent accountants, the results of the annual audit and the limited reviews of quarterly financial information, the recommendations of the independent accountants with respect to internal controls and accounting procedures, and any other matters it deems appropriate.
+The Audit Committee met four times during 1997 with representatives of the Company's independent accountants.
+In addition to recommending the selection of the independent accountants each year, the Audit Committee reviews the activities of the examining committees of First Empire's subsidiary banks, the audit plan and scope of work of the independent accountants, the results of the annual audit and the limited reviews of quarterly financial information, the recommendations of the independent accountants with respect to internal controls and accounting procedures, and any other matters it deems appropriate.
 Messrs.
-Larson (Chairman), Hodgson, Lambros, Glynn and Dr. Trent are the current members of the Audit Committee.
+Larson (Chairman), Glynn, Hodgson and Lambros and Ms. Bontempo are the current members of the Audit Committee.

 The Compensation Committee is responsible for administering the Stock Option Plan, including the making of grants thereunder, for administering the Annual Incentive Plan and, in addition, for making such determinations and recommendations as the Compensation Committee deems necessary or appropriate regarding the remuneration and benefits of employees of the Company and its subsidiaries.
-The Compensation Committee met four times during 1994.
+The Compensation Committee met five times during 1997.
 Messrs.
-Pereira (Chairman), Baird and Stevens currently serve as the members of the Compensation Committee.
+Pereira (Chairman), Baird and Brady currently serve as the members of the Compensation Committee.